danieljprice/splash/docs/settings.rst

-It is possible to over-plot data from one file on top of data from another using the “plot n steps on top of each other” option from the p)age submenu.
+It is possible to over-plot data from one file on top of data from another using the “plot n steps on top of each other” option from the :ref:`sec:menu-p`.
 Setting :math:`n` to a number greater than one means that the page is not changed until :math:`n` steps have been plotted.
 Following the prompts, it is possible to change the colour of all particles between steps and the graph markers used and plot an